ml-ME-gatech/modeling_tungsten/recrystallization/README.md

 # Overview
 TO-DO:
-1. _quantiative comparison_ between models/data set models
+1. Type up continous model derivation
-2. Visual aid for recrystillization fraction
+2. Visual aid for recrystillization fraction - plot
-3. Description/distinction of non-isothermal vs. isothermal recrystillization
-4. Sample applications
-5. Edit with Chatgpt
+3. Edit with Chatgpt
+4. distributions of latent variable vizualizations, get image for github

 ## Summary
 This project repository contains python scripts and data neccessary to estimate the effect of recrystillization on the macroscopic material properties of tungsten (W) and W alloys.
-The goal is to develop a path function $Y(T(t)): \mathbb{R} \mapsto [0,1]$ which represents the fraction of recrystillized material based upon an arbitary time history $T(t): \mathbb{R}_+ \to \mathbb{R}$.
+The goal is to develop a path function $Y(T(t)): \mathbb{R} \mapsto [0,1]$ which represents the fraction of recrystillized material based upon an arbitary time history $T(t): \mathbb{R}_+ \to \mathbb{R}$ which is informed by experimental results and our understanding of the physical process.
 Second, a statistical estimate in the reduction of material hardness based on material recrystillization fraction, which is correlated to the material yield strength, an important macroscopic material property is detailed.

 ## Novel Contributions